ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 $db->query($sql);
 </code>

-If a developer changed the literal //'ASC'// to //$_GET['order']//, the error raised by //$db->query()// would not be clear where the mistake was made.
-Whereas using //literal_concat()// would raise an exception, and highlight exactly where the issue happened:
+If a developer changed the literal //'ASC'// to //$_GET['order']//, the error would be noticed by //$db->query()//, but it's not clear where the mistake was made.
+Whereas, if they were using //literal_concat()//, it would raise an exception much earlier, and highlight exactly where the mistake happened:

 <code php>
 $sql = literal_concat($sql, ' ORDER BY name ', $sortOrder);